-- DJI MAVIC 3 (2022)- Cost: \$3500 each, quantity: 2.
+- DJI MAVIC 3- Cost: \$3,500 each, quantity: 2.
 Multipurpose UAS with 28x digital zoom and extended flight time.
-Weighs 895g with approximately 45 minutes of flight time. - DJI MAVIC 3 Enterprise (2022)- Cost: \$3500 each, quantity: 2.
+Weighs 895g with approximately 45 minutes of flight time. - DJI MAVIC 3 Enterprise- Cost: \$3,500 each, quantity: 2.
 Multipurpose UAS with 56x digital zoom and extended flight time.
-Weighs 895g with approximately 45 minutes of flight time. - DJI Mavic 2 Enterprise (Dual & Zoom)- Cost \$1500 to \$3000 each, quantity: 8.
+Weighs 895g with approximately 45 minutes of flight time. - DJI Mavic 2 Enterprise (Dual & Zoom)- Cost \$1,500 to \$3,000 each, quantity: 8.
 UAS with a secondary camera for either infrared light or 2x Optical Zoom.
 Capable of attaching an audible loudspeaker and/or spotlight.
-Weighs 899g with approximately 25-30 minutes of flight time. - DJI Phantom 4 Pro- Cost \$1000 to \$2000 each, quantity: 4.
+Weighs 899g with approximately 25-30 minutes of flight time. - DJI Phantom 4 Pro- Cost \$1,000 to \$2,000 each, quantity: 3.
 UAS with a singular camera.
-Weights 1380g with approximately 25-30 minutes of flight time. - DJI Air Cost \$500, quantity 1.
+Weighs 1380g with approximately 25-30 minutes of flight time.
+(Decommissioned and donated to Aptos High School) - DJI Air Cost \$500, quantity 1.
 Smaller UAS with a singular camera.
-Weighs 430g with approximately 20 minutes of flight time. - DJI Matrice 210- Cost approximately \$30,000, quantity: 1.
+Weighs 430g with approximately 20 minutes of flight time.
+(Decommissioned and donated to Aptos High School) - DJI Matrice 210- Cost approximately \$30,000, quantity: 1.
 Large UAS with dual cameras, including a professional-grade infrared camera and 30x optical zoom lens.
-Weighs approximately 13.5lbs with 25-30 minutes of flight time. - Micro FPV Drones (3 in 2022) (assorted brands)- Cost approximately \$1000 each (with FPV headset), quantity: 6.
-Micro UAS with a singular camera designed for first-person visualization and indoor flight.
+Weighs approximately 13.5lbs with 25-30 minutes of flight time. - Micro FPV Drones (assorted brands) Cost approximately \$1000 each (with FPV headset), quantity: 6.
+Micro UAS with a singular camera designed for firstperson visualization and indoor flight.
 Weighs under 250g with approximately 5-7 minutes of flight time.
+(Decommissioned and donated to Aptos High School) - Matrice M30 Thermal (2023) Cost \$17,065, quantity 1: Enterprise UAS with infrared and 200x digital zoom capabilities.
+Capable of attaching an audible loudspeaker and spotlight.
+Ability to fly in inclement weather.
+Weighs 3.95kg with approximately 40 minutes of flight time.